 While I love and use Time Machine on OS X it does have it’s quirks, especially when it’s backing up across a network.
-Despite Time Machine's quirks my Synology NAS is a reliable backup destination.
-(I wouldn’t make it my only backup as there a hiccups from time to time, but it’s as reliable as any other network destination, including Apple’s Time Capsule).
+Despite Time Machine’s quirks my Synology NAS has been a reliable backup destination.
+(I wouldn’t make Time Machine my only backup as there are hiccups from time to time, but it’s as reliable as any other network destination, including Apple’s Time Capsule).
 I’ll cover setting up Time Machine in a future chapter.

 When allocating space for Time Machine backups I’d recommend twice your computer’s hard drive size if you have a full hard disk or want backups that extend back a long time.
 You can reduce this if you’re more concerned with recent backups.